ANIMAL RESISTANCE IN THE GLOBAL CAPITALIST ERA

 "Sarat Colling offers a landmark scholarly book about animals and society . . .
 Animal Resistance in the Global Capitalist Era is a well-researched, extremely unique, and highly readable work that surely will appeal to a broad global audience interested in human-nonhuman relationships (anthrozoology)." – Marc Bekoff, professor emeritus of Ecology and Evolutionary Biology, University of Colorado

-Sarat Colling is an environmentalist, vegan, and tiny house dweller.
+Sarat Colling is an environmentalist, vegan, and critical animal studies writer.
 She is the author of Animal Resistance in the Global Capitalist Era, Chickpea Runs Away, and Animals in Revolt: Borders, Resistance, and Human Solidarity (Italian).
-Sarat has been interested in the topic of animal resistance since completing her master’s thesis in Critical Sociology, "Animals without Borders: Farmed Animal Resistance in New York."
-Sarat has volunteered with various vegan organizations for over 15 years.
-She lives on Hornby Island, BC, where she works part-time at the Hornby Island Natural History Centre and resides in a handmade tiny house with several furred family members.
+Since completing a master’s thesis in Critical Sociology, "Animals without Borders: Farmed Animal Resistance in New York," Sarat has focused her work on animal agency and resistance.
+For nearly two decades, she has been involved with vegan and environmental advocacy and is dedicated to animal rights and decolonization.
+She resides on Hornby Island, BC, where she lives in a handcrafted tiny house with her chihuahua Xena and works part-time at the Hornby Island Natural History Centre.

 CHICKPEA RUNS AWAY

-Chickpea the cow lives in an overcrowded barn on a large farm.
+Chickpea the cow lives in a factory farm.
 She watches as her friends and family are taken away to an uncertain fate.
 One day, the farmer leads Chickpea and all the rest of the cows outdoors to a scary-looking truck, and Chickpea knows she shouldn’t go.
 Making a split-second decision, she leaps the fence and escapes into the woods.
 For the first time ever, Chickpea discovers the world outside the farm and, thanks to some delicious vegan pie, makes new friends who welcome her with loving hearts.
 Chickpea’s story is inspired by many real-life cases of runaway cows.

 "We recently ordered 'Chickpea Runs Away’, and have read it over many times since (at my children’s request!).
 My kids (4 and 7) are very sensitive to any violent topics so I wasn’t sure whether I should save it for when they got older, but I had a look through and realized it was just perfect for them.
 It tells the heart-touching story of a young calf living on a factory farm.
 Without getting into the horrific realities of factory farms, it lets the reader know that it is a horrible place for any being to live.
 Throughout the book, the reader is rooting for Chickpea to find a better life.
 The fact that Chickpea is a young one herself with a loving mother allows children to easily relate to her and feel for her struggles.
 I highly recommend this book!" – Heather, Canada